-Some Advice for the 2021 Entering Class from Current SoLS Students
+Chapter 9: Some Advice for the New Entering Class from Current SoLS Students

 Communicate with your advisors as much as necessary (for research and also if there is a personal issue impacting your work).
-Have open conversations with your adviser, and if there are any issues between you and your adviser tackle them immediately don't let them fester
+Have open conversations with your adviser.
+If there are any issues between you and your adviser tackle them immediately don't let them fester.

-As with most busy campuses, make sure to secure your bike to reduce the chance of theft and try to go out in groups if it's late/ dark.
+As with most busy campuses make sure to secure and lock your bike to reduce the chance of theft.
+Try to go out in groups if it's late/ dark.
 There's an app, LiveSafe, that can notify you of crimes and you can use to communicate with the campus police.